-Localized, nodular pseudolymphomas are more common and typically mimic B-cell lymphoma (for further discussion, see Lymphocytoma Cutis).
+Localized, nodular pseudolymphomas are more common and typically mimic B-cell lymphoma.
 A variety of specific diseases are sometimes referred to as pseudolymphomas simply because they may resemble lymphoma.
-These disorders often show broad patches and plaques and often mimic cutaneous T-cell lymphoma.
+These disorders often show broad patches and plaques and often mimic cutaneous T-cell lymphoma (CTCL).
 Examples include actinic reticuloid, lymphomatoid contact dermatitis, and lymphomatoid drug eruptions.
 Note the images below.

 Pseudolymphomatous drug eruption due to captopril, marked by erythematous to purple papules, patches, and plaques.

 This erythrodermic pseudolymphoma (T-cell pattern) typifies drug-induced pseudolymphoma, which is most often secondary to anticonvulsant therapy.

 This example of lymphocytoma cutis shows a localized, erythematous-to-brown, ill-defined plaque.